Cockatoo (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cockatoo has 18 active public transport stops operating within its boundaries.
-These stops are served by a mix of buses along seven individual routes, collectively offering 493 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents typically located 593 meters from the nearest stop.
-The area is primarily residential, and most commuters travel outward; cars remain the dominant mode at 95%.
-On average, there are 2.0 vehicles per dwelling, higher than the regional average.
-According to the 2021 Census, 21.7% of residents work from home, which may reflect COVID-19 conditions.
+Cockatoo has 18 active public transport stops, all of which are bus stops.
+These stops are served by seven different routes that together facilitate 493 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents typically located 593 meters from the nearest stop.
+Most residents commute outwards, and cars remain the primary mode of transportation at 95%.
+On average, there are 2.0 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, 21.7% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Service frequency averages 70 trips per day across all routes, equating to approximately 27 weekly trips per stop.
+Across all routes, service frequency averages 70 trips per day, equating to approximately 27 weekly trips per individual stop.

 Frequently Asked Questions - Transport